 Pigments & Paintings

 All of my paintings are created with natural pigments that I gather, grind, and prepare myself from stones, soils, plants, and fungi.
-This process is as important to me as the painting itself — a dialogue with the raw matter of the earth, where each color carries its own story, memory, and origin.
-My paintings emerge as living collaborations with these materials, honoring both their beauty and their history.
+This process is as important to me as the painting itself.
+My paintings emerge as living collaborations with these materials.

 The Alchemy of Color

-The works, ranging from 90 to 120 cm, were painted with pigments I hand-sourced in Austria and Egypt — from the many shades of ochre to black coal gathered in my home region.
+The works, ranging from 90 to 120 cm, were painted with pigments I hand-sourced in Austria and Egypt.
 Gum arabic, the resin of the acacia tree, served as the natural binder.
-To create depth and texture, I worked with earthly materials such as gypsum, marble flour, and slaked lime.

 Colors of Mürztal

-My intention was to weave a palette born from the soils around my home in the Mürztal Valley of Styria, Austria — ochres and slate gathered within a 20-kilometer radius, carrying the memory and energy of the land.
+My intention was to weave a palette born from the soils around my home in the Mürztal Valley of Styria, Austria — ochres and slate gathered within a 20-kilometer radius.

 These colors hold the deep history of a region long shaped by mining, where the earth has yielded iron not only for industry but now also for beauty.
 In painting the Veitsch, one of the valley’s most significant mountains, the pigments return to their source — subject and material becoming one, the mountain both painted and painting itself.